 It’s got different brands-The two that are the most popular are Sculpey, my favorite, and Fimo, which is a little bit different, but also has most of the above advantages.
 Fimo has an interesting backstory.
 Apparently its original creator, a dollmaker from Germany affectionately known as “Fifi”gave the clay its name-“Fimo” is an acronym for “Fifi’s Original Modeling Compound”.

 I used Fimo for the first time when I was a junior in high school, but my experience was met with disappointment.
 I got a defective batch that crumbled right out of the package-what a bummer!
-So that turned me off to the brand, but little did I know at the time that if I had known about the different composition, I could have added a little water to it and brought it back into shape and softened it up-however, looking back, I think that particular batch was a bad one as the whole brick was in pieces, not just overly hard.
+So that turned me off to the brand, but little did I know at the time that if I had known about the different composition, I could have added a little water to it and brought it back into shape and softened it up– however, looking back, I think that particular batch was a bad one.

 Polymer would be best for you if you like making small-scale objects, and you’re looking for a product that’s versatile as well as adaptable.
 And you like the idea of making few changes to your objects, as well as the ability to set it permanently.
 All are my criteria, and that’s why it’s my favorite out of all of them!

 Well, hopefully this article will help you to decide, I personally would try both and see which kind you enjoy the most!
 There is no “right” or “wrong” answer here-it all depends on your personal preferences and needs.
 Good luck to you, and clay on!